What did the Declaration of Independence do?

 What Is the Declaration of Independence?

-The Declaration of Independence is a famous proclamation by American revolutionaries who insisted on the right self rule.
+The Declaration of Independence is a famous proclamation by American revolutionaries who insisted on the right to self-rule.
 The early colonists viewed the British government as doing such a poor job of governing that rebellion was necessary.
 It is an enormously influential document that has inspired people and nations around the world.

 The document states that people have an inherent right to govern their own lives.
 It observes that anyone living under an oppressive government can and should revolt against it.
 In this sense, early America was guided by numerous living and ancient philosophers.